Robustifying Algorithms of Learning Latent Trees with Vector Variables: Impossibility result

 then (as $\rho_{\max}\rightarrow \infty$ and $|\mathcal{V}_{\mathrm{obs}}|\rightarrow \infty$),

 \end{theorem} Theorem~\ref{theo:converse} implies that the optimal sample complexity grows as $\Omega (\log|\mathcal{V}_{\mathrm{obs}}|)$ as $|\mathcal{V}_{\mathrm{obs}}|$ grows.
+To prove this theorem, we construct several classes of Gaussian latent trees parametrized as linear dynamical systems (see Appendix~\ref{app:converse}) and apply the ubiquitous Fano technique to derive the desired impossibility result.
 Table~\ref{table:samplecompare} indicates that the sample complexity of \ac{rclrg} when the underlying latent tree is a full $m$-tree (for $m\geq3$) or a \ac{hmm} is optimal in the dependence on $|\mathcal{V}_{\mathrm{obs}}|$.
 The sample complexity of \ac{rnj} is also optimal in $|\mathcal{V}_{\mathrm{obs}}|$ for double binary trees and \ac{hmm}s.
 In contrast, the derived sample complexities of \ac{rrg} and \ac{rsnj} are suboptimal in relation to Theorem~\ref{theo:converse}.
 However, one caveat of our analyses of the latent tree learning algorithms in Section~\ref{sec:robustifying} is that we are not claiming that they are the best possible for the given algorithm; there may be room for improvement.

 When the maximum information distance $\rho_{\max}$ grows, Theorem~\ref{theo:converse} indicates that the optimal sample complexity grows as $\Omega (e^{\frac{2\rho_{\max}}{3l_{\max}}})$.
 Table \ref{table:samplecompare} shows the sample complexities of \ac{rrg}, \ac{rclrg} and \ac{rnj} grow as $O(e^{2\frac{\rho_{\max}}{l_{\max}}})$, which has the alike dependence as the impossibility result.
 However, the sample complexity of \ac{rsnj} grows as $O\big(e^{2t\rho_{\max}}\big)$, which is larger (looser) than that prescribed by Theorem~\ref{theo:converse}.